 Northwestern University’s new music and communication building is located on the southeastern edge of the Evanston campus, sitting on a prime site fronting Lake Michigan.
 The design of this world-class facility is a response to the university’s goal to provide a dramatic architectural statement that signifies the public importance of the School of Music and optimizes views of the lake.
 Designed to wrap and connect with an existing 1970s music building, the new Ryan Center enables the School of Music to consolidate its programs for the first time ever, completing a more than 40-year vision.

-The 400-seat recital hall is the building’s most prominent feature.
+The 400-seat recital hall is the building’s signature venue.
 A 40-foot-high double-skin glass wall provides the performers with Lake Michigan and the Chicago skyline as a dramatic backdrop.
 To address acoustical challenges of the monumental glass wall, the inner glass slopes inward, eliminating reverberation.
 Horizontal woven-wood panels on the other three sides further absorb reflections while lending a feeling of warmth.
 The entire room works in harmony to provide a dramatic visual and acoustical setting for world-class performances of all kinds.